HELIOS-SG100K-LKC/TOAST-T2D-EWAS/README.md

 * `5_Fine-mapping`: SuSiE-based fine-mapping of associations.
 * `6_Methylation-Risk-Scores`: Generation and validation of MRS.
 * `7 - RNA-seq pipeline`: Transcriptomic integration.
-* `Data-Blobs`: Helper scripts and reference datasets.
+* `Data-Blobs`: Results from Primary EWAS Analysis, eQTM and eQTL Analysis.

 ---